Zendro-dev/zendro/README.md

 ## A Quick Example for setting up a Zendro Sandbox
 1. By default, three data models with associations would be used for this sandbox, namely city, country and river.
 And a default SQLite database would be used.
-2. Execute `zendro set-up -d <name>`, then the default configuration would be there.
+2. Execute `zendro set-up -d <name>`, edit NEXTAUTH_SECRET to your expect secret and modify other environment variables if necessary in the following config files:
+* SPA in development mode: ./single-page-app/.env.development
+* SPA in production mode: ./single-page-app/.env.production
+* GraphiQL in development mode: ./graphql-server/.env.development
+* GraphiQL in production mode: ./graphql-server/.env.production
+If you would like to upload a file to a remote server, please consider the template `.env.migration.sample`, create a new file `.env.migration` and modify relevant environment variables.
 3. Execute `zendro dockerize -u -p`, then zendro instance with production mode would start.
 4. Execute `zendro dockerize -d -p -v`, then zendro instance would stop and all volumes would be removed.